On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Gauss--Green formulas on sets of finite perimeter in spaces

 for any $x$ in the reduced boundary of $E$, as a simple consequence of the blow-up property.
 In addition, $\hatE$ is unique and constant in the Wiener spaces $(\X, \|\cdot \|, \gamma)$, where $(\X, \|\cdot\|)$ is a Banach space and $\gamma$ is a Gaussian probability measure.
 Indeed, Ambrosio and Figalli proved in \cite[Proposition 4.3]{Ambrosio_Figalli} that, if $E$ or $E^c$ is a set of finite perimeter in $(\X, \|\cdot \|, \gamma)$, then

 Hence, also in the Wiener spaces we have $\displaystyle \hatE \equiv \frac{1}{2}$.
-However, it is relevant to underline that the Wiener spaces are not locally compact, and so our theory for the Gauss-Green formulas cannot be applied there, a priori.
+However, it is relevant to underline that the Wiener spaces are not locally compact, and so our theory for the Gauss--Green formulas cannot be applied there, a priori.

 Actually, we can prove that, if we assume the constancy of the weak$^{*}$ limit points of $\h_{t} \uno_{E}$ in $L^{\infty}(\X, \|D\uno_{E}\|)$, then the limit is unique and equal to $1/2$.
 To prove this result, we show first the following general property of the weak$^{*}$ limit points $\hatE \in L^{\infty}(\X, \|D\uno_{E}\|)$.
 We stress the fact that such property does not require the local compactness of the $\rcd$ metric measure space, but it is necessary to assume that $\supp(\mu) = \X$.